 QKD involves one party, say Alice, sending qubits to Bob, who measures the qubits (Alice and Bob first appeared in a 1978 paper on public key cryptography, and have now become placeholders for nodes in a quantum network).
 Only for certain types of measurements will Bob get the same value that Alice encoded in the qubits.
 Alice and Bob can compare notes over a public channel to figure out what those measurements are, without actually sharing the qubit values.
 They can then use those private values to create a secret shared key to encrypt classical messages.
 Crucially, if an intruder were to intercept the qubits, Alice and Bob could detect the intrusion, discard the qubits and start over—theoretically continuing until no one is eavesdropping on the quantum channel.

-In July last year, Alberto Boaron of the University of Geneva, Switzerland, and colleagues reported distributing secret keys using QKD over a record distance of more than 400 kilometers of optical fiber, at 6.5 kilobits per second.
+In July 2018 Alberto Boaron of the University of Geneva and his colleagues reported distributing secret keys using QKD over a record distance of more than 400 kilometers of optical fiber, at 6.5 kilobits per second.
 In contrast, commercially available systems, such as the one sold by the Geneva-based company ID Quantique, provide QKD over 50 kilometers of fiber.

 Using entangled matter nodes, Alice can exploit her share of the entanglement to send an entire qubit to Bob, without actually transmitting a physical qubit, making the transfer foolproof and secure.
 The key here is that once entanglement is established between the nodes, the protocol to transfer qubits from Alice to Bob is robust and deterministic.

-But to do this across long distances, one first needs to distribute the entanglement—usually via standard fiber optic networks.
-In January, Lanyon’s team in Innsbruck reported setting the record for creating entanglement between matter and light over 50 kilometers of optical fiber.
+But to do this across long distances, one first needs to distribute the entanglement—usually via standard fiber-optic networks.
+In January 2019, Lanyon’s team in Innsbruck reported setting the record for creating entanglement between matter and light over 50 kilometers of optical fiber.

 For matter, Lanyon’s team used a so-called trapped ion—a single calcium ion confined to an optical cavity using electromagnetic fields.
 When manipulated with lasers, the ion ends up encoding a qubit as a superposition of two energy states, while also emitting a photon, with a qubit encoded in its polarization states.
 The qubits in the ion and the photon are entangled.
 The task: to send this photon through an optical fiber while preserving the entanglement.

 Unfortunately, the trapped ion emits a photon at a wavelength of 854 nanometers (nm), which does not last long inside an optical fiber.
-So, Lanyon’s team sent the emitted photon into something called a nonlinear crystal being pumped with a powerful laser.
-The entire interaction converts the incoming photon into another of “telecom” wavelength, one well-suited for optical fibers.
+Thus, Lanyon’s team sent the emitted photon into something called a nonlinear crystal being pumped with a powerful laser.
+The entire interaction converts the incoming photon into another of “telecom” wavelength, one well suited for optical fibers.

 The Innsbruck team then injected this photon into a 50-kilometer-long section of optical fiber.
 Once it reached the other end, they tested the ion and the photon to see if they were still entangled.
 They were.

-In 2015, the Delft team placed two spatially separated matter nodes made of diamond NV centers about 1.3 kilometers apart, linked by optical fiber.
-The team then transmitted an entangled photon from each node to a point roughly midway on the path between these two nodes.
-There, the team swapped the entanglement, causing the two NV centers to become entangled.
-But, just as with Lanyon’s experiment, the photons emitted by the Delft team’s apparatus have a wavelength of 637 nm.
+In 2015 the Delft team placed two spatially separated matter nodes made of diamond NV centers about 1.3 kilometers apart, linked by optical fiber.
+The group then transmitted an entangled photon from each node to a point roughly midway on the path between these two nodes.
+There the team swapped the entanglement, causing the two NV centers to become entangled.
+But just as with Lanyon’s experiment, the photons emitted by the Delft team’s apparatus have a wavelength of 637 nm.
 Such photons are terrible travelers when injected into optical fibers, diminishing in intensity by an order of magnitude for every kilometer they travel.
-“It makes it impossible to go beyond a few kilometers,” says Hanson.
+“It makes it impossible to go beyond a few kilometers,” Hanson says.

 Both memories were designed to reemit photons at a particular time.
 The team analyzed those reemitted photons and showed that they remained entangled.
 This, in turn, implies that the quantum memories were also entangled just prior to emitting those photons, thus preserving entanglement over time.

 Satellites, however, seem destined to remain an expensive, niche option of last resort for quantum networks.
 The next best choice may be relatively inexpensive drones.
-In May, Shi-Ning Zhu of Nanjing University and colleagues reported that they had used a 35-kilogram drone to send entangled photons to two quantum nodes 200 meters apart on the ground.
+In May 2019, Shi-Ning Zhu of Nanjing University and his colleagues reported that they had used a 35-kilogram drone to send entangled photons to two quantum nodes 200 meters apart on the ground.
 The experiment used a classical communication link between the nodes to confirm that the photons they received were indeed entangled.
-The experiment succeeded in significantly varying conditions, working in sunlight and in darkness, and even on rainy nights.
-If such drones can be scaled up and installed on high-altitude UAVs, the distance between the nodes on the ground can extend to about 300 kilometers, the authors write.
+The experiment succeeded in significantly varying conditions, working in sunlight and in darkness and even on rainy nights.
+If such drones can be scaled up and installed on high-altitude unmanned aerial vehicles, the distance between the nodes on the ground can extend to about 300 kilometers, the authors write.

-Challenges remain in the march towards a fully functioning quantum network.
+Challenges remain in the march toward a fully functioning quantum network.
 Reliable quantum memories are one.
 Another important missing piece is the ability to extend the reach of a quantum link to arbitrarily long distances, using so-called quantum repeaters.
 Quantum states cannot be simply copied and regurgitated, as is done with classical information.
-Quantum nodes will need sophisticated quantum logic gates to ensure that entanglement is preserved in face of losses due to interaction with the environment.
-“It’s definitely one of the next big challenges,” says Lanyon.
+Quantum nodes will need sophisticated quantum logic gates to ensure that entanglement is preserved in face of losses from interaction with the environment.
+“It’s definitely one of the next big challenges,” Lanyon says.

-Nonetheless, the basic elements are falling into place for building a quantum network that connects at least three cities—and, perhaps, eventually the world.
-“We now have platforms with which we can start to explore true quantum networks for the first time,” says Hanson.
+Nevertheless, the basic elements are falling into place for building a quantum network that connects at least three cities—and, perhaps, eventually the world.
+“We now have platforms with which we can start to explore true quantum networks for the first time,” Hanson says.
 More sophisticated networks beckon.
 “There’s no guarantee.
 There’s only promise there [of] the cool stuff we’ll be able to do if we succeed.”